oliviersm199/Simple-File-System-OS/README.md

 - Limited length filenames (Upper Limit of 16)
 - Limited length file extensions (Upper limit of 3)
 - No subdirectories (only a single root directory)
+- Number of files is limited to number of blocks
 - File System is implemented over a disk emulator